Beat Generation: Criticism

 The Beat Generation was met with scrutiny and assigned many stereotypes.
 Several magazines, including Life and Playboy, depicted members of the Beat Generation as nihilists and as unintellectual.
 This criticism was largely due to the ideological differences between American culture at the time and the Beat Generation, including their Buddhist-inspired beliefs.

 Norman Podhoretz, a student at Columbia with Kerouac and Ginsberg, later became a critic of the Beats.
 His 1958 Partisan Review article "The Know-Nothing Bohemians" was a vehement critique primarily of Kerouac's On the Road and The Subterraneans, as well as Ginsberg's Howl.
-His central criticism is that the Beat embrace of spontaneity is bound up in an anti-intellectual worship of the "primitive" that can easily turn toward mindlessness and violence.
+His central criticism is that the Beat's embrace of spontaneity is bound up in an anti-intellectual worship of the "primitive" that can easily turn toward mindlessness and violence.
 Podhoretz asserted that there was a link between the Beats and criminal delinquents.

 Ginsberg responded in a 1958 interview with The Village Voice, specifically addressing the charge that the Beats destroyed "the distinction between life and literature".
 In the interview, he stated that "the bit about anti-intellectualism is a piece of vanity, we had the same education, went to the same school, you know there are 'Intellectuals' and there are intellectuals.
 Podhoretz is just out of touch with twentieth-century literature, he's writing for the eighteenth-century mind.
 We have a personal literature now—Proust, Wolfe, Faulkner, Joyce."

 Internal criticism

 In a 1974 interview, Gary Snyder comments on the subject of "casualties" of the Beat Generation:

 Kerouac was a casualty too.
 And there were many other casualties that most people have never heard of, but were genuine casualties.
 Just as, in the 60s, when Allen and I for a period there were almost publicly recommending people to take acid.
-When I look back on that now I realize there were many casualties, responsibilities to bear.
+When I look back on that now I realize there were many casualties, and responsibilities to bear.

 When the Beats initially set out to "construct" new communities that shirked conformity and traditionalism, they invoked the symbols of the most marginalized ethnic identities of their time.
 As the reality set in, of racial self-identity lost within the communal constructs of their own making, most of the Beat writers altered their message drastically to acknowledge the social impulse to marginalize the self in the conflict between isolationism and absorption of self by communal instincts seeking belonging.
 They began to deeply engage with new themes such as the place of the white man in America and declining patriarchal institutions.